Hello and welcome to my blog about my PhD research into Family Experiences of School Anxiety and Refusal.

 My undergraduate research investigated the experiences of parents of school refusing children within the education system.
 Potential topics for further research were identified, including the influence of Special Educational Needs that are undiagnosed or inadequately supported; and the significance of online peer support for parents.
 This research offered a view of school refusal from the family perspective, in comparison to earlier studies which have tended to reflect their medical and educational research basis and focus on within-child and family factors as sources of the problem.

 My research will seek to investigate strategies and solutions to address anxiety-based school refusal.
-Focusing on UK and international family experiences, the qualitative study will propose alternative perspectives to those offered through previous educational and medical research.
+Focusing on UK and international family experiences, the mixed methods study will propose alternative perspectives to those offered through previous educational and medical research.
 A dual focus will inform the development of a new model of support for children and families, which aims to increase positive outcomes in terms of educational achievement, psychological well-being and family stability.

 Firstly, input from families with lived-experience, supplemented with input from school and mental health service professionals, will offer insight into current causes of school refusal and barriers to accessing support.